PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

+Save and exist the `panos_plan.tf` file.

 ### Apply the Terraform Plan

 Let's apply the config to our firewall.
 We won't need to run `terraform init` again since the provider has already been initialized.
 So just check your config with `terraform plan`:

 ```bash
 $ terraform plan